iPhone or iPad showing the wrong time? Try these 8 fixes

 If you suspect that your device is not showing the correct date or time because of corruption in iOS or because you were tinkering with related files after jailbreaking your device, then you may need to restore your device to factory settings to get it to work again.

-If you need help with this, we have a detailed tutorial on how to enter Recovery Mode on your iOS device and restore it with iTunes or Finder.
-This is the best way to do it, rather than using the “Reset” option built-in to iOS itself.
+If you need help with this, we have a detailed tutorial on how to enter Recovery Mode on your iOS device and restore it with Finder or the Apple Devices app.
+This is the best way to do it, rather than using the “Reset” option built into iOS itself.
 As always, you’ll find any firmware files you might need for your device’s restore process from our downloads page.

 Update or restore iPad or iPhone using recovery mode